Ipstenu/dreamspeed/readme.txt

 <strong>Couldn't this be changed to just use the cloud instead?</strong>

 Yes, but it wouldn't be significantly faster than self-hosting.
-In fact, in many cases it would be slower.
+In many cases it would be noticably slower.
 Without actually being a CDN, you're just remote-hosting media and that isn't actually what most people want to do, it turns out.

 <strong>Can you recommend a replacement?</strong>